 Business & Technology

-With many adults remain working from their homes and children spending more time online due to factors like remote learning, it’s critical for parents to know how to keep kids safe online.
+As many adults continue to work from their homes and children continue to spend more time online due to factors like remote learning, it’s critical for parents to know how to keep kids safe online.
 With distance learning, students are connected to their home networks for the majority of their day.
 Outside their virtual classrooms, children often remain online afterward, whether it be streaming television shows, playing video games, or browsing through social networks.

 Teleworkers typically rely on the security of the device and the network they are using to protect them from online threats; however, those security solutions can only go so far.
 Knowledge of basic cybersecurity practices, on the other hand, can go a long way to ensure good security posture.

-The same goes for our youth, who typically spend a majority of their time online.
+The same goes for our youth, who typically spend the majority of their time online.
 Parents should have a discussion about online safety practices as well as for them to be aware of the dangers their children can face online.
-Discussion should focus on:
+Discussion should focus on the following.

 In addition to the book on how to keep kids safe online, Fortinet offers free cyber awareness courses – NSE 1 and NSE 2 – through the NSE Training Institute for anyone interested in building their knowledge of cybersecurity and is for all age groups, including young children.
 The NSE Training courses complement the information provided in the children’s book, providing foundational cyber awareness courses for children to learn about bad actors and put their learning to the test through levels NSE 1 and NSE 2.